CSTR-Edinburgh/magphase/README.md

 **NOTE:** Just remember to run the scripts from their locations.

-## VII.
+## VIII.
 Using MagPhase with the Merlin toolkit:
 We provide two demos distributed with the Merlin's official distribution.
 These  show examples of the of Merlin with MagPhase integration:
 * Text-To-Speech: [Merlin's slt_arctic demo](https://github.com/CSTR-Edinburgh/merlin/tree/master/egs/slt_arctic/s2) (small and full subset versions)